 A backpacker quote I got today with no declared medical problems

-Policy Price£448.64<p>The total price you pay for this policy </p>Max Excess
+Policy Price£448.64<p>The total price you pay for this policy </p> | Max Excess

 £60

 This is the maximum amount you have to pay per person per claim.
 For example if you have a £100 excess and make a successful £500 claim, you will receive £400.
 Please check your policy documents for more details.
-This excludes Personal Liability excess which is usually £250.
+This excludes Personal Liability excess which is usually £250. | Medical

 £10m

 This is the maximum amount you can claim per person for medical expenses and repatriation if needed.
-Please check your policy documents for more details.
+Please check your policy documents for more details. | Cancellation

 £5,000

 If your holiday is cancelled, this is the maximum amount per person you can claim for travel and accommodation costs that can’t be recovered.
-Please check your policy documents for more details.
+Please check your policy documents for more details. | Baggage

 £1,500

-Activities coveredshow all<p>These are specific activities that you are covered for whilst you are away (for example bungee jumping, banana boating, jet skiing) should it lead to a claim.
-Please check this to see if all the activities you will be undertaking are covered.</p>More Details »
+This is the maximum amount you can claim per person if your baggage is lost, stolen or damaged.
+Please check your policy documents for more details. | Activities coveredshow all<p>These are specific activities that you are covered for whilst you are away (for example bungee jumping, banana boating, jet skiing) should it lead to a claim.
+Please check this to see if all the activities you will be undertaking are covered.</p> | More Details » |

 And another